Table of contents of the article:

 Return to planet earth, the one made of other people's problems to solve (after all, work generally has this purpose, right?) and I respond with a warm response

-A male voice answers, it was a male, a boy about my age, between 30 and 35 I would have estimated by ear.
-We immediately overcome the formalisms of the Italian language and we put ourselves at our mutual ease by immediately giving us the TU (by the way, on the net and on Social networks we give ourselves the TU says the Netiquette did you know?)
+A male voice replies, it was a male, a boy roughly my age, between 30 and 35 I would have estimated by ear.
+We immediately overcome the formalities of the Italian language and put ourselves at ease by calling each other immediately (by the way, on the net and on social networks we call each other TU says Netiquette did you know?)

 Start with a bit of agitation to talk to me about Backup, restore restore, failed restore, lost data and data recovery.
 Too many abstract and confusing concepts, too many fragmented inputs, and a lot of confusion in my head.
 I do not understand.

-Who is the one who is calling me?
-Are you a customer of ours?
+Who is the one who is phoning me?
+Is he our customer?

-Talk about backup, but need to restore a backup?
+Talk about backups, but do you need to restore a backup?
 Lost a backup?
 Don't have a backup?